LCC-CIT/CS233JS-CourseMaterials/Labs/Lab05-HtmlCanvas/Lab05_Instructions_HtmlCanvas.md

 ### Study the MemeMaker2 Example

 Your instructor has provided a completed  web app  that demonstrates how to use the HTML Canvas in a JavaScript project.
 Study this example carefully before building your own app.
+Here are the things you should look at:

+- The Readme.md file&mdash;read it!
+It explains how the app is structured and what it does.
+- Run the app, experiment with it and see what it does.
+- Look at the source code.
+For each file read the high-level comments to see what the structure of that module is.
+  - Start with the .html page and look to see what it loads and where the `<canvas>` element is.
+  - Look at the `MemeUiController.js` file.
+Note that this is the first module to be loaded and it manages interaction with the DOM (with the exception of canvas API calls).
+  - Look at the `memeLogicServices.js` file.
+Note that this contains a class that does all the logical processing as well as operations that use the canvas API
+  -
+-

 ### Complete Your App